-The Vernon Township Division of Planning and Zoning is within the Vernon Township Department of Planning and Development and is staffed by a zoning officer.
+The Vernon Township Division of Planning and Zoning is within the Vernon Township Department of Planning/Land Use and Zoning and is staffed by a zoning officer.

 This division’s primary responsibility is to provide assistance and guidance in the development of lands in Vernon Township pursuant to the land use ordinance, the master plan and New Jersey’s Municipal Land Use Law (MLUL).
 Its duties encompass everything from enforcing township codes and ordinances, including enforcement of the vacant/abandoned property registration requirement, to providing customer support to residents looking to make improvements to their properties.

 The zoning officer’s role is primarily one of enforcement.
 It is his responsibility to ensure that any new construction or alteration to an existing structure is in compliance with the township’s zoning laws and the provisions of the land use ordinance.